Plan before you travel

 Before travelling overseas you should check the requirements of the country you are travelling to.
 Check:

 - the official website of the country you wish to enter or transit, or

 - that country’s diplomatic representative in New Zealand.

 Many countries require travellers to self-isolate for 14 days on arrival, or have a negative COVID-19 test result before they can travel.

 Travel advice for New Zealanders

-The New Zealand Government is also urging any New Zealanders currently travelling overseas to register with SafeTravel, in order to receive notification of any changes made to travel advice.
+The New Zealand Government is urging any New Zealanders currently travelling overseas to register with SafeTravel.
+If you register, you will receive notification of any changes made to travel advice.

 Travel advice for foreign nationals

 If you are a foreign national travelling in New Zealand, you should consider returning home as soon as you are able to.

 Some countries require you to have a negative COVID-19 test before you travel.